open-telemetry/opentelemetry-python/metrics_plan_api.rst

 #.
 Test that the add method accepts only positive amounts.
 #.
 Test that the callback function has a timeout.
 #.
 Test that the callback function reports measurements.
 #.
-Test that if multiple independent SDKs coexist in a running process, they
-   invoke the callback functions independently.
-#.
 Test that there is a way to pass state to the callback.

 Concurrency